Pine Bark Extracts Heal Wounds, Lung Disorders, Venous Issues

 Tewari H; Vivekanand.
 Removal of heavy metals from industrial effluent using Pinus roxburghii leaves as biosorbent: equilibrium modelling.
 Water Sci Technol.
 2013;67(9):1894-900. doi: 10.2166/wst.2013.034.

-Chaudhary AK, Ahmad S, Mazumder A. Cognitive enhancement in aged mice after chronic administration of Cedrus deodara Loud. and Pinus roxburghii Sarg. with demonstrated antioxidant properties.
+Chaudhary AK, Ahmad S, Mazumder A. Cognitive enhancement after administration of Pinus roxburghii Sarg. and Cedrus deodara Loud. with demonstrated antioxidant properties.
 J Nat Med.
 2013 May 5.

 Satyal P, Paudel P, Raut J, Deo A, Dosoky NS, Setzer WN.
 Volatile constituents of Pinus roxburghii from Nepal.
 Pharmacognosy Res.
 2013 Jan;5(1):43-8. doi:10.4103/0974-8490.105650.